mwcraig/algebra-based-intro/lab-manual.md

 The purpose of the lab summaries is to give you and your group prompt feedback.
 This lab structure allows gives you more control over your learning.

-- .A group must receive a 3 at the C-level to receive credit for B-level work
+- A group must receive a 3 at the C-level to receive credit for B-level work
-- .A student must receive a 2 at the B-level to receive credit for A-level work
+- A student must receive a 2 at the B-level to receive credit for A-level work
-- .The lab score is weighted towards the C-level.
+- The lab score is weighted towards the C-level.
 For example, if you had a 4 on C-level, a 3 on B-level, and a 4 on A-level, your score would be 96%.
 If you had a 3 on C-level, a 4 on B-level, and a 4 on A-level, your score would be 94%.
-- .A-level activities often require time outside of lab to complete.
+- A-level activities often require time outside of lab to complete.
-- .There is no credit given for missed labs.
+- There is no credit given for missed labs.
-- .You are expected to come to lab with a conceptual diagram and ideas already written in your lab journal.
+- You are expected to come to lab with a conceptual diagram and ideas already written in your lab journal.
 You will lose a C-level point if you are not prepared.
-- .The percent lab score is given by [5\*(C)+3\*(B)+2\*(A)+42]/82 \*100%.
+- The percent lab score is given by [5\*(C)+3\*(B)+2\*(A)+42]/82 \*100%.
 The following table gives the calculated lab percentage given different points earned for the C-level, B-level and A-level lab components.

 .